 cd /tmp curl -L http://github.com/downloads/RevolutionAnalytics/RHadoop/rhdfs_1.0.4.tar.gz -o rhdfs_1.0.4.tar.gz R CMD INSTALL rhdfs rhdfs_1.0.4.tar.gz rm -rf rhdfs_1.0.4.tar.gz

 cd /tmp # Check Thrift # pkg-config --cflags thrift | grep -I/usr/local/include/thrift cp /usr/local/lib/libthrift-0.8.0.so /usr/lib/ # Compile rhbase curl -L https://github.com/downloads/RevolutionAnalytics/RHadoop/rhbase_1.0.4.tar.gz -o rhbase_1.0.4.tar.gz R CMD INSTALL rhbase rhbase_1.0.4.tar.gz rm -rf rhbase_1.0.4.tar.gz

 We are now ready to test our installation.
 Let’s use the second example present on the tutorial of the RHadoop wiki.
 This example start with a standart R script wich generates a list of values and count their occurences:

 groups = rbinom(100, n = 500, prob = 0.5) tapply(groups, groups, length)

 It then translate the last script into a scalable MapReduce script:

 The result is now stored inside the ‘/tmp’ folder of HDFS.
-Here are two command to print the file path and the file content:
+Here are two commands to print the file path and the file content: